 Journey to the North Pole on The Polar Express!
-The magical one-hour train ride includes a golden train ticket, hot chocolate in a ceramic Polar Express mug, yummy cookie, and entertainment.
-Expect a reading of The Polar Express™ book (perfect if you haven’t read it or watched the movie), carolers, and visits from story characters.
+The magical one-hour train ride includes a golden train ticket, hot chocolate in a ceramic Polar Express collector’s mug, yummy cookie, and entertainment.
+Expect a reading of The Polar Express™ book, carolers, and visits from story characters.
 At the North Pole, each child will receive a silver bell from Santa Claus, just like in the movie.
 “Families are encouraged to wear their pajamas for the ride and join in on the magic of Christmas!”

 To book your train ride or get more information, visit Aspen Crossing – The Polar Express.

 1. The Nutcracker – Alberta Ballet

 The Nutcracker is one of the North America’s most well-known and loved ballets – for good reason!
 With a magical story and beautiful score, you will fall in love with the ballet whether it’s your first time attending or 20th.
 On the night before Christmas, Clara dreams about a Nutcracker-turned-prince, Mouse King, and Kingdom of the Sugar Plum Fairy.
 If you aren’t familiar with the story, we recommend reading it before going to the ballet (especially if you have young children so they won’t keep asking you what’s going on, but kids will still enjoy the dancing, elaborate costumes, and music).
 Recommended for age 5 & up.

 Recognizing that The Nutcracker is a family affair, The Alberta Ballet offers several fun activities for kids including celebrity story time (Mayor Nenshi read to the kids in 2018), crafts, dress-up, and the chance to meet some of the talented dancers!